saliormoon/Cookbook/recipes/CompilingUnderWindows.md

 This will create a solution file in the `Build32` folder.
 You can now start Visual Studio and open this solution file.

+To build the 64 bit version, use

+    mkdir Build64
+    cd Build64
+    cmake -G "Visual Studio 12 Win64" ..

 Alternatively use `cmake` to build the executables.